augustinas-banikonis/Funnel-Analysis/README.md

 - Optimize website performance and loading times to provide a seamless and responsive browsing experience for users.
 (Check with the SEO specialist, team)
 - Use high-quality images and videos that accurately represent the products to enhance user confidence and trust in their purchases.
 - Double-check if promotion codes work.

+### Sources for conversion rate:
+- Shopify: https://www.shopify.com/blog/ecommerce-conversion-rate (States an average of 2.5% to 3%)
+- Adobe Experience Cloud: https://business.adobe.com/blog/how-to/ecommerce-conversion-rate-what-is-a-good-conversion-rate-and-how-to-optimize-it (Reports a 3.65% average with breakdowns by industry)